 τὰ δ’ ὁμοιούμενα παιδία τῇ μητρὶ διxὰ τὴν τροφὴν ὁμοιοῦσθαί φασιν· κᾄπειτα ἐντεῦθεν ἀποτείνουσι δολιχὸν τοῦ λόγου δεικνύντες, ὅσαι διὰ τροφῆς ἀλλοιώσεις ἐγίγνοντο καὶ ζώοις καὶ φυτοῖς. εἶτ’ οὐκ αἰσθάνονται μηδεμίαν ὧν λέγουσιν ἀλλοιώσεων ἐπιδεῖξαι δυνάμενοι τὸ εἶδος ἐξαλλάττουσαν. αὐτίκα γὰρ <οὔτε> τὸ Περσαῖον φυτὸν εἰς Αἴγυπτον μετακομισθὲν ἐξηλλάγη τὴν ἰδέαν, ἀλλὰ χρηστῆς ἐπιλαβόμενον τροφῆς τὸν καρπὸν ἐδώδιμον ἔσχεν, οὐκ ὂν πρότερον τοιοῦτο.

-Galen clearly has in mind some story about how the Persea got to Egypt.
-His source most likely told him it originally came from Persia, but who was his source?
+Galen clearly has in mind some story about how the Persea got to Egypt, but who was his source?
 I could not find any story like it in Aristotle.
 So I kept digging to see if the source might have been Athenaeus, the other target of Galen’s attack, and I found an anonymous ancient paradoxographer who says as much.
-The paradoxographer attributes a tall-tale to Athenaeus, an example of biological warfare gone wrong because of a change in soil:
+The paradoxographer reports a tall-tale from someone named Athenaeus.
+The anonymous might have meant Atheaneus of Naucritis, the author of the famous collection of stories, Sophists at Dinner (Deipnosophistae).
+I haven’t found the story in any of his writings, but this Atheaneus does talk about Kambyses’ expedition (Deipnosophistae 13.10) He also mentions that the source for his inforamtion about Kambyses is Ctesias of Cnidos, as plausible a source as any for a story as silly as the one we are about to hear.

 Ἀθήναιός φησιν ἐν Πέρσαις εἶναι δένδρον τι θανάσιμον τὸν καρπὸν φέρον, ὃ τοὺς πέρσας, ὅτε Καμβύσης ἐπ’ Αἴγυπτον ἐστράτευσε, κομίσαι εἰς Αἴγυπτον καὶ ἐν πολλοῖς φυτεῦσαι τόποις, ὅπως οἱ Αἰγύπτιοι τὸν καρπὸν προσφερόμενοι διαφθαρῶσι· τὸ δὲ δένδρον μεταβαλὸν τὴν γῆν ἀπαθῆ τὸν καρπὸν ἐξενεγκεῖν, καὶ περσαίαν τ’ ὀνομάζεσθαι διὰ τὸ ὑπὸ Περσῶν φυτευθῆναι.